aonomike/distributed-systems-journey/README.md

 ### C3T2B1

-The **C3T2B1** learning methodology consists in:
+The **C3T2B1** learning methodology consists of:

-- Copying/reading the content 3 times.
+- Copy/read the content 3 times.
-- Transforming the content 2 times.
+- Transform the content 2 times.
-- Building some content 1 time.
+- Build some project 1 time.

-By copy, I mean to read/watch a section of your resource, and typing everything that is presented on it.
-In this moment, you should not fight with the content, just copy it exactly in the same way it is presented to you.
+By copy, I mean you should read/watch a section of the resource, and typing everything that is presented on it.
+At this moment, you should not fight with the content, just copy it exactly in the same way it is presented to you.

-By transform, I mean you should make a slightly variation of the final project that was developed in the resource.
+By transform, I mean you should make a slight variation of the final project that was developed in the resource.

-By building, I mean you should create a new project based on the knowledge you now acquire.
+By build, I mean you should create a new project based on the knowledge you acquired.

-It would also be interesting to create at least a simple article/project for each section of the resource you are consuming.
+It would also be interesting to create at least a simple article for each section of the resource you are consuming, to better summarize what you have learned.
+I recommend [DEV](dev.to) to be your blog platform.

 ## Distributed Systems Developer Roadmap